odoo/documentation/legal/terms/enterprise.rst

 Odoo Enterprise Subscription Agreement
 ======================================

-.. note:: Version 7.1 - 2018-03-16
+.. note:: Version 8.0 - 2018-05-22

 .. v6: add "App" definition + update pricing per-App
 .. v7: remove possibility of price change at renewal after prior notice
 ..
 7.1: specify that 7% renewal increase applies to all charges, not just per-User.
+.. v8.0: adapt for "Self-Hosting" + "Data Protection" for GDPR

-By subscribing to the Odoo Enterprise services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community Edition (the "Software"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").
+By subscribing to the Odoo Enterprise services (the "Services") provided by Odoo SA and its affiliates (collectively, "Odoo SA") in relation with Odoo Enterprise Edition or Odoo Community Edition (the "Software"), hosted on Odoo SA's Cloud platforms (the "Cloud Platform") or on-premises ("Self-Hosting"), you (the "Customer") are agreeing to be bound by the following terms and conditions (the "Agreement").

 .. _term: